semgrep/semgrep-docs/docs/extensions/semgrep-intellij.md

 ## Features

-### Scan with Semgrep Code, Supply Chain, and Secrets

-Sign in to get access to Semgrep Code, Supply Chain, and Secrets.
-Scan your code and package dependencies for known issues, software vulnerabilities, and detected secrets.
-Get inline results and problem highlighting.

 ### Automatic scanning

 When you open a file, Semgrep scans it right away.

 ### Rule Quick Links

-Want to go to the definition of a rule?
-Hover over a match and click the link!
+Hover over a match and click the link.

 ## Support